Elusive phase transition in the replica limit of monitored systems: Decoupling of replicas

-We now derive the lower bound for the purity $\Pi$ according to \eqref{main:purity}.
-To calculate $\Pi$, we have to replace $\riesz$ with the swap operator $\Swap$.
-Thus, the boundary conditions belong to different symmetry sectors (the swap and identity permutation) and therefore in a in a broken phase, the saddle-point solution must exhibit at least one instanton.
-The exact value of the instanton action requires the solution of the saddle point equations with the specific boundary conditions and corresponds to the minimum of the action.
-However, an upper bound for the action can be obtained by imagining that the instanton occurs instantaneously in an arbitrary time point $0 \gg t \gg T$: in this case, the corresponding value of the action can be obtained from the overlap between the steady state in the identity sector and the steady state in the swap sector.
-We recall that the steady state for different sectors are obtained via Eq.~\eqref{eq:othersectors}.
-By unraveling this quantity as explained in Sec.~\ref{sec:replicalimitunraveling}, in terms of the solutions $\varrho$ of \eqref{app:drho1}, we obtain $\Pi \sim t e^{-N \mathcal{I}^{*}}$ and
+In this subsection we derive Eq.~\eqref{main:purity}, namely the lower bound for the purity $\Pi$.
+To calculate $\Pi$, we have to replace $\riesz^{(n)}$ with $\Swap \otimes \ide^{\otimes(n-2)}$, with $\Swap$ the swap operator of two replicas.
+Thus, the boundary conditions belong to different symmetry sectors (the swap and identity permutation), and in a broken phase the saddle-point solution must exhibit at least one instanton.
+The exact value of the instanton action requires solving the saddle-point equations with the specific boundary conditions and corresponds to the minimum of the action.
+However, an upper bound can be obtained by imagining that the instanton occurs instantaneously at an arbitrary time point $0 \ll t \ll T$: in this case, the corresponding value of the action can be obtained from the overlap between the steady state in the identity sector and the steady state in the swap sector.
+We recall that the steady states for different sectors are obtained via Eq.~\eqref{eq:othersectors}.
+By unraveling this quantity as explained in Sec.~\ref{sec:replicalimitunraveling}, in terms of the solutions $\varrho$ of \eqref{app:drho1}, we obtain $\Pi \sim T e^{-N \mathcal{I}^{*}}$.
+In the resulting overlap formula, the numerator compares the stationary states in the identity and swap sectors, while the denominator is the normalization inherited from the replica unraveling:

-where we are averaging over $\rho^{(1)}, \rho^{(2)}$ drawn independently from the stationary distribution \eqref{app:steadyP}.
-Parameterising $\rho^{(1)}$ and $\rho^{(2)}$ as in Eq.~\eqref{eq:singlespinrho} in terms of two vectors $\mathbf{r}^{(1)}, \mathbf{r}^{(2)}$, we get
+where we are averaging over $\varrho^{(1)}, \varrho^{(2)}$ drawn independently from the stationary distribution \eqref{app:steadyP}.
+Parameterising $\varrho^{(1)}$ and $\varrho^{(2)}$ as in Eq.~\eqref{eq:singlespinrho} in terms of two vectors $\boldsymbol{\mathsf{r}}^{(1)}, \boldsymbol{\mathsf{r}}^{(2)}$, we get

-where we set $\cos(\theta) = \mathbf{r}^{(1)}\cdot \mathbf{r}^{(2)} / (r^{(1)} r^{(2)})$ and $r^{(1,2)} = |\mathbf{r}^{(1,2)}|$.
+where we set $\cos(\theta) = \boldsymbol{\mathsf{r}}^{(1)}\cdot \boldsymbol{\mathsf{r}}^{(2)} / (\mathsf{r}^{(1)} \mathsf{r}^{(2)})$ and $\mathsf{r}^{(1,2)} = |\boldsymbol{\mathsf{r}}^{(1,2)}|$.
 Plugging it into the action, we arrive at

 Integrating over the relative angle $\theta$, we arrive at

 Finally, following the same steps as in Sec.~\ref{par:selfconst}, the integrations over the radial variables can be performed explicitly in terms of Bessel functions leading to